matteosalis04/ForceX/README.md

 ## ⭐ Contribute
 If you have ideas to improve this script, feel free to **fork** it and open a **pull request**! 😉

+---

+## 📜 License

+This project is licensed under the **MIT License**.
+See the LICENSE file for more details.